scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

 * Log on to the AWS console and select Services > Compute > EC2 > Launch Instance
-    * This could also be done using the Command Line Interface (CLI) to AWS
+    * This may also be done with the Command Line Interface (CLI) to AWS or an API such as `boto3`
-    * This could also be done using the AWS API through a package such as `boto3`
-* Run through the launch Wizard; here are some details from our example run
+* Run through the launch Wizard; here are some details by example:
-    * The image selected will be 64 but x86 Ubuntu Server (username = `ubuntu`)
+    * 64 bit x86 Ubuntu Server (username = `ubuntu`): Bare machine with OS
-        * Notice that this is a "bare machine" with just the Ubuntu operating system
      * The VM selected is an `m5ad.4xlarge` which $1.00 / hour in Oregon at time of writing
         * This instance type includes two 300 GB instance store volumes (temporary storage)
             * Data on these volumes will vanish on stops, terminations, or hardware failures
         * ***We strongly recommend following through this tutorial to the Terminate stage!!!***